Visit Krka National Park, Croatia | Timings, Location, Tips, & More

 There are few dining options available within Krka National Park, and these primarily offer light snacks rather than full meals.
 If you want to have a meal, head to one of these restaurants in the vicinity of the park:

-• Alte Mühle Kristijan: Located close to the Roški slap waterfall, Alte Mühle Kristijan restaurant offers a fixed menu with traditional Croatian dishes.
-You can try the local prosciutto (ham), cheese, fish, salads, fresh breads, olive oil, and local wines.
-The unique feature of this restaurant is that a waterfalls flows through it, so you can have your meal with your feet in the water.
+• Alte Mühle Kristijan: Near Roški Slap waterfall, Alte Mühle Kristijan offers a fixed menu of traditional Croatian dishes like prosciutto, cheese, fish, and local wines.
+The unique experience allows you to dine with your feet in the flowing waterfall.

-• Panorama Roški slap: Also situated near the Roški slap waterfall, Panorama Roški slap restaurant lives up to its name by providing stunning views of the Krka River.
-It is locally renowned for its grilled fish, especially the crispy grilled trout, fries, salads, and local wine.
+• Panorama Roški Slap: Located near Roški Slap waterfall, Panorama Roški Slap restaurant offers stunning views of the Krka River and is famous for its grilled fish, particularly crispy trout, along with fries, salads, and local wine.

-• Zlatne školjke: Located in Skradin town, Restaurant Zlatne školjke is known for its excellent seafood and local delicacies like the Skradin risotto.
-With its wonderful ambience and great service, it’s an ideal spot to have a meal after your exploration of Krka National Park.
+• Zlatne Skoljke: Located in Skradin town, Restaurant Zlatne Skoljke is famous for its seafood and local dishes like Skradin risotto.
+With its great ambiance and service, it’s the perfect spot to enjoy a meal after exploring Krka National Park.

 Frequently asked questions about how to visit Krka National Park